Called to Serve...

 The Universe, though, laughs at our plans and now, as a graduate of two ministerial programs~both Holmes Institute/Centers for Spiritual Living and the Emerson Theological Institute~and also having earned my Doctorate of Religious Studies and Doctorate of Divinity, Shiloh Spiritual Center is, most definitely, a "four-walls" spiritual center.

 Jan 2017 Update: At the end of 2016, Shiloh's "four walls" location was vacated and we have become a traveling spiritual center, using various sites around the greater San Diego area~some indoors, some in nature's sanctuary.
 We now own a mobile unit that, I suppose, could be called a rolling four walls, but we know it as our counseling center and classroom.
-Photos of our new home on wheels are forthcoming.
-(Check our update page and calendar page for what, when and WHERE we'll be.)
+Photos of our new home on wheels are on our update page and check our calendar page for what, when and WHERE we'll be.)

 Shiloh is now in its 13th year of service to our spiritual community.
 We know ourselves to be like-minded travelers on a journey of awakening and remembering who we are--Source expressing.
 This year~2017~ is bringing about a transformation of our organizational processes that affect where/how we interact with others.
 Our vision is still "See Differently, Live Profoundly"... our mission: change lives.